ImperialCollegeLondon/virtual_ecosystem/docs/source/development/calibration/bug_identification.md

 # Identifying bugs in the `virtual_ecosystem`

-The notebooks below, originally developed by Lingda Lu, show the process for identifying bugs in the simulation based on the output to the {class}`~virtual_ecosystem.core.data.Data` object.
+This section is intended to help you if you are running the Virtual Ecosystem without crashes, but are coming across output values that make no apparent sense.
+It consists of two notebooks, originally developed by Lingda Lu, demonstrating the process for identifying bugs in the simulation based on the output to the {class}`~virtual_ecosystem.core.data.Data` object.
 The [first notebook](./litter_validation.ipynb) shows the process of identifying the bug.
 The [second notebook](./litter_validation_fixed.ipynb) shows the process of verifying that